Vietnam's coronavirus cases climb to 15, baby infected

 It said 10 out of 15 confirmed case are from the northern province of Vinh Phuc.

-Vietnam has made plans to quarantine hundreds of its citizens returning from China, including 950 at military camps outside Hanoi, and another 900 at temporary facilities on the Vietnam-China border.
+Vietnam has made plans to quarantine hundreds of its citizens returning from China, including 950 at military camps outside Hanoi, and another 900 at temporary facilties on the Vietnam-China border.
+(Reporting by Phuong Nguyen; Editing by Kim Coghill)